r-lib/hugodown/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-hugodown is an experimental package that aims to faciliate the use of [RMarkdown](http://rmarkdown.rstudio.com/) and [hugo](http://gohugo.io/) together.
+hugodown is an experimental package that aims to facilitate the use of [RMarkdown](http://rmarkdown.rstudio.com/) and [hugo](http://gohugo.io/) together.
 It's similar to [blogdown](https://bookdown.org/yihui/blogdown/), but is focussed purely on Hugo websites, and enforces a stricter partitioning of roles: hugodown is responsible for transforming `.Rmd` to `.md`, and is hugo responsible for transforming `.md` to `.html`.

 ## Installation